 Success of our operations depend on availability of labour and good relationships with our labour force.
-As of the date of this Prospectus, our employees are not members of any organized labour unions.
+As of the date of this Red Herring Prospectus, our employees are not members of any organized labour unions.
 Strikes and lockouts as a result of disputes with our labour force may adversely affect our operations.
 While we have not had instance of strikes, lockouts or labour disputes in the past, we cannot assure you that we shall not experience any strikes or lockouts on account of labour disputes in the future.
 Such events could disrupt our operations and may have a material adverse effect on our business, financial condition and results of operations.
-Further, we may be subject to manufacturing facilities to cease, or limit, production until the disputes concerning such approvals are resolved.
+Further, we may be subject to manufacturing disruptions due to contraventions by us of any of the conditions of our regulatory approvals, which may require our manufacturing facilities to cease, or limit, production until the disputes concerning such approvals are resolved.
 Although we have not experienced any significant disruptions at our manufacturing facilities in the past, we cannot assure you that there will not be any disruptions in our operations in the future.
 Our inability to effectively respond to such events and rectify any disruption, in a timely manner and at an acceptable cost, could lead to the slowdown or shutdown of our operations or the under-utilization of our manufacturing facility, which in turn may have an adverse effect on our business, financial condition and results of operations.